-Are you intrigued by the study of the earth, its people, and its many environments?
-CWI offers you an opportunity to explore geography with this associate degree program.
-Our curriculum will present you with a broad, place-centered perspective on the transformation of environments by society and nature on a variety of scales, from the local to the global.
+Are you intrigued by the study of the earth, its people, and environments?
+College of Western Idaho's (CWI) Geography program will present you with a broad, place-centered perspective on the transformation of environments by society and nature on a variety of scales, from the local to the global.

 Why This Program

 Careers available to students include teachers, urban planners, business, nonprofit organizations, forestry, social service, cartographers, global-positioning specialists, and government jobs.
 The U.S. Department of Labor lists geospatial technology (GIS) as one of today’s top three high-growth technology fields.
 Completion of the program is designed to result in an Associate of Arts degree and meets the general-education requirements at all Idaho public universities.
 Course selection should be coordinated to meet requirements for your intended transfer institution (if known).

 - Learn about Earth's physical and cultural environments and the interrelationships between them.

 - Apply and demonstrate skills using geospatial technology.